Petty Theft Charges in California

 While the law provides that access to criminal records maintained by the DOJ is limited to legitimate law enforcement purposes and authorized applicants, criminal records can have far greater consequences.
 A criminal record can prevent or limit your ability to find housing or employment depending on the circumstances of the record.

 It is always best to avoid a criminal conviction, if possible.
 However, a conviction for petty theft is eligible for expungement and the records can be sealed later down the road.
-Click here to learn more about how to clean your criminal record.
+Learn more about how JPLaw, P.C. can help clean your criminal record.

 5. What is the difference between petty theft and shoplifting?